PartlySaneStudios/partly-sane-skies/pages/changelogs/beta-0.5.4.md

 # New
 - System Tray Notifications (@j10a1n15)
   - Ever missed an important message or Dwarven Mines event?
-With the option to enable System Notifications, you will never miss them if you use the ChatAlert or Dwarven Events Feature
+With the option to enable System Notifications, you will never miss them if you use the ChatAlert or Dwarven Events Feature.
+Partly Sane Skies will automatically send push notifications when you are tabbed out of minecraft.
   - Currently supported:
     - Chat Alerts
     - Mining Events